Skip to the content

 • 100% integrated with SharePoint Online and Microsoft 365

-SharePoint and the lifecycle of a digital document
+and the lifecycle of a document

 To substantiate our answer to the initial question, we must first clarify the purpose of a company's document management system.

 Far from being a mere archive, a document management system serves to control the entire life cycle of each document it contains.
+Specifically, we could say that the life of a document consists of 4 main phases:

 1. Creation.